texas-robocamp/texas-robocamp.github.io/virtual/programming/functions.md

 This is why we have the parameter `name` - the value of `userName` gets copied to `name` so that the program has access to that data.

 When the computer finishes executing `printGreeting` and returns to `main`, it can once again use the variable `userName` - but now it can no longer use `name`.

-This is again a case of scoping, which is where the variable is defined and can be used.

 {{ site.data.alerts.tip }}
 Code blocks are a great way to keep track of scoping!
 Any variables that are declared inside of a block (enclosed by `{}`) can only be used inside of that block.